mattyschell/stratum/README.md

-# STRATUM
+# Stratum

 Data management and integration of layers under a DoITT GIS [stratus](https://github.com/planetlabs/stratus) deployment.
-This is our database, our rules, the trick is to never be afraid.
+This is our database, our rules, make it go viral friends.

 # Dependencies